natashafenech/holidaysinmalta.com/src/properties/_draft/villa-bay-view.md

 All these 3 apartments share the swimming pool and pool deck that enjoys magnificent views, complimented with sunbeds,parasoles and also table and chairs for alfresco dining.

-Located in a privileged spot, this property is also within convenient reach to the shops, bus stop, bars and restaurants etc……
+Located in a privileged spot, this property is also within convenient reach to the shops, bus stop, bars and restaurants etc...